cjdbarlow/Part-One/cell_contents.md

 	Composes ~20% of ECF.
 This refers solely to plasma volume (as the volume of blood from cellular components is ICF).
 The ICF is:
 		* Vital for transporting nutrients, waste, and chemical messengers between the plasma and cells
 	* Transcellular fluid
-	Composes ~7% of ECF, and describes the volume of CSF, urine, synovial fluid, gastric secretions, and aqueous humour.
+	Composes ~7% of ECF, and describes the volume of CSF, urine, synovial fluid, gastric secretions, and aqueous humor.
 	* Interstitial fluid
 	Composes the bulk of ECF volume, and describes the fluid that occupies the volume between cells.